 Admittedly, multifamily companies are wise to consider the scenarios mentioned above when thinking about social media marketing for apartment communities.
 But it’s also fairly clear that the benefits of social media far outweigh the cons.

 First off, according to a study by Texas Tech University, companies that actively engage audiences on social media enjoy higher brand loyalty than companies that do not engage their fan base.
 By actively updating social channels for your properties, you open a line of communication that humanizes your community among current residents and encourages renewal rates.
 A consistent social media presence will catch the eyes of potential new renters, as well.

-On a related note, the open line of communication we just mentioned also helps you make improvements that you may have otherwise overlooked, via current renter's recommendations about certain features of the community.
-While you obviously can't bend to every recommendation or request, it's more than likely you'll come across a few ideas that you can easily accomodate.
+On a related note, the open line of communication we just mentioned also helps you make improvements that you may have otherwise overlooked, via the current renter’s recommendations about certain features of the community.
+While you obviously can’t bend to every recommendation or request, it’s more than likely you’ll come across a few ideas that you can easily accommodate.
 If a handful of residents recommend creating a community volleyball or tennis league, for example, you can organize games and foster an environment that residents will want to continue enjoying.

 Furthermore, sharing information about certain things going on in the greater region will help you gain exposure to a larger audience.
-If you share a story about a new local restaurant opening, for example, it's quite likely that the restaurant will respond by promoting your community in turn.
-Not only do you get to inform your residents about something they might potentially enjoy, you also benefit from your community being exposed to the restaurant's fans, completely free of charge to you.
+If you share a story about a new local restaurant opening, for example, it’s quite likely that the restaurant will respond by promoting your community in turn.
+Not only do you get to inform your residents about something they might potentially enjoy, you also benefit from your community is exposed to the restaurant’s fans, completely free of charge to you.